Toward a Better Understanding of Cosmic Chronometers: A new measurement of H(z) at z~0.7

 \section{Introduction}

-In the precision cosmology era, independent cosmological probes are fundamental to keep their systematics under control, shed light in the current tensions between different measurements of cosmological parameters, and, ultimately, improve the accuracy of these measurements.
-Recently, much effort has been devoted to understanding the $\sim4\sigma$ tension between the value of the Hubble constant $H_0$ measured in the local Universe and the one inferred from the Cosmic Microwave Background (CMB) analysis \citep[see][]{Verde2019, DiValentino2021}.
-If confirmed, this difference would require an extension to the `vanilla' 6-parameter $\Lambda$CDM model, introducing new physics at play in the early and/or late epochs.
+In the era of precision cosmology, independent cosmological probes are fundamental to keep their systematics under control, shed light on the current tensions between different measurements of cosmological parameters, and, ultimately, improve the accuracy of these measurements.
+Recently, much effort has been devoted to understanding the $\sim4\sigma$ tension between the value of the Hubble constant $H_0$ measured in the local Universe and the one inferred from the cosmic microwave background (CMB) analysis \citep[see][]{Verde2019, DiValentino2021}.
+If confirmed, this difference would require an extension to the ``vanilla'' 6 parameter $\Lambda$CDM model, introducing new physics at play in the early and/or late epochs.
 In this context, a cosmological model-independent reconstruction of the expansion history of the Universe can play a crucial role.
-With the minimal assumption of a Friedmann-Lema{\i}tre-Robertson-Walker (FLRW) metric, the Hubble parameter $H(z)$ is related to the differential aging of the Universe $\mathrm{d}t_U$ as a function of redshift $z$ by the following equation:
+With the minimal assumption of a Friedmann--Lema\^{i}tre--Robertson--Walker (FLRW) metric, the Hubble parameter $H(z)$ is related to the differential aging of the Universe $\mathrm{d}t_U$ as a function of redshift $z$ by the following equation:

 The idea of using a homogeneous population of astrophysical objects to trace $\mathrm{d}t_U$, i.e. \textit{cosmic chronometers} (CC), came from \cite{Jimenez2002}, who proposed massive passively evolving galaxies as ideal CC candidates.
-Many observational studies revealed that these galaxies build up their mass at high redshift ($z\gtrsim$ 2) over short timescales ($<1$~Gyr) exhausting almost completely their gas reservoir in the very first stages of their life and hence evolve passively to the present age \citep[e.g.][]{Cimatti2004,Treu2005,Renzini2006,Pozzetti2010,Thomas2010}.
-However, while redshifts can be measured with high precision (up to 0.1\% with spectroscopic observations), age-dating galaxies is challenged by the complex reconstruction of their star formation history (SFH), and by intrinsic degeneracies within stellar population parameters (e.g. stellar age and chemical composition, see \citealt{Conroy2013a}).
+Many observational studies revealed that these galaxies build up their mass at high redshift ($z\gtrsim$ 2) over short timescales ($<1$~Gyr) exhausting almost completely their gas reservoir in the very first stages of their life and hence evolve passively to the present age \citep[e.g.,][]{Cimatti2004,Treu2005,Renzini2006,Pozzetti2010,Thomas2010}.
+However, while redshifts can be measured with high precision (up to 0.1\% with spectroscopic observations), age-dating galaxies is challenged by the complex reconstruction of their star formation history (SFH) and by intrinsic degeneracies within stellar population parameters (e.g., stellar age, formation timescale, and chemical composition, see \citealt{Conroy2013a}).